ttvgd/ste-tracklist/README.md

 ---

+Please bear in mind: This is done for fun and there will be errors.

 If you're curious, all changes can be viewed in the [GitHub repo](https://github.com/ttvgd/ste-tracklist).
 Click on "[Number] Commits" to see what has changed.